ngesa254/android-things-FloorLite/README.md

 Make an LED blink, controll it through a UI button from the touch screen using AndroidThings and  Firebase

+# Story

 # Setup Requirements

 In order to get the app running yourself, you need to:

-# Prototype Schematic

 - Android Things
 - Firebase Database & auth